What are Barcodes and why do you need them?

 This sample Barcode shows the ISBN in EAN barcode form and in eye readable font above the code.

-This version provides all the information required by UK bookshops and retailers and is generally recommended for use in the UK book trade, however these Barcodes can be used on books to be published anywhere in the world.
+This version provides all the information required by UK bookshops and retailers and is generally recommended for use in the UK and Global book trade.

 All our Barcodes are black bars on a white background.